NVIDIA/NeMo/docs/source/asr/speech_intent_slot/configs.rst

 Loss Configurations
 ---------------------------------

-The loss function by default is the negative log-likelihood loss, where optional label-smoothing can be applied by using the following config:
+The loss function by default is the negative log-likelihood loss, where optional label-smoothing can be applied by using the following config (default is 0.0):

 .. code-block:: yaml

   loss:
-    label_smoothing: 0.1
+    label_smoothing: 0.0

 Inference Configurations